tmbeck/astrometry/README.md

 * Improve multiarch support (so RPi works again)
 * Add ability to watch folders on the host system, a la [fergusL/astrometry](https://github.com/fergusL/astrometry)
 * Add support for cr2 handling

+### Volatile Data

+Other than the fits index images mentioned above, you may wish to persist the following data the astrometry generates.

+* `/astrometry.net/net/data`: Contains user uploads and job results.
+* `/astrometry.net/net/django.sqlite3`: Contains the website user database.
+See `astrometry.net/net/settings.py`.

 ## Overview